 What is the difference between a resume grader and an ATS score checker?

-A resume grader evaluates broader quality (clarity, relevance, impact, proof).
+A resume grader evaluates broader quality: clarity, relevance, impact, proof, and structure.
 An ATS score checker focuses on machine readability and keyword compatibility.
 The strongest workflow uses both.

 Can AI grade my resume for free?